NLPatVCU/RelEx/relex/README.md

 # RelEx CNN documentation
 This is a deep learning-based approach to extract and classify clinical relations.
 This approach introduces 3 Convolutional Neural Network (CNN) models.
-Convolutional neural  networks  (CNNs)  have  been trending  due  to its  strong  learning  ability  features without manual feature engineering.
+Convolutional neural  networks  (CNNs)  have  been trending  due  to their  strong  learning  ability of features without manual feature engineering.
 Initially the convolution layer is a filter which is a set of learnable weights learned using the backpropagation algorithm and it extracts features from the input text.
-Maxpooling operations uses the position information of local features relative to the concept pair and helps to extract the most significant feature from the output of the convolution filter.
-The advantages of the CNN can be utilized to reduce the dependency on manual feature engineering and learn the features automatically.
+Maxpooling operations use the position information of local features relative to the concept pair and helps to extract the most significant feature from the output of the convolution filter.
+These advantages of the CNN can be utilized to reduce the dependency on manual feature engineering and learn the features automatically.

-Entity pairs of a relation is normally located in a sentence and we can represent the context of each relation by extracting  the sentence.
+Entity pairs of a relation are normally located in a sentence and we can represent the context of each relation by extracting  the sentence.
 But one sentence can include multiple distinct mentions of relations, therefore learning the entire sentence at once would not help in determining different relation classes.
 The sentence can be explicitly divided into segments based on the location and the context of the entities and these segments play different roles in determining the class.

-Our system mainly consists  of  three  components:  Single label Sentence-CNN, Multi label Sentence-CNN  and Segment-CNN In the following the algorithm is explained in detail and a walk thorugh guide is provided to run the package.
+Our system mainly consists  of  three  components:  Single label Sentence-CNN, Multi label Sentence-CNN  and Segment-CNN.
+In the following, the algorithm is explained in detail and a walk thorugh guide is provided to run the package.

 ## Table of Contents
 1. [Installation](#installation)